andrewbrick/progress-countdown-tracker-for-foundry/README.md

 # Progress/Countdown Tracker for Foundry
 A compact, collapsable overlay for progress and countdown/consequence trackers.
-Useful for Daggerheart™ or any game in which you wish to track progress (skill challenges, crafting, etc.).
+Useful for Daggerheart™ or any game in which you wish to track progress or countdowns (skill challenges, crafting, etc.).

 ![GM Tracker](./screenshots/tictac-tracker-gm2.jpg)